 \section{Conclusion}

 We surveyed the current state-of-the-art in stance detection for mis- and disinformation detection.
 We explored applications of stance for detecting fake news, verifying rumours, identifying misconceptions, and fact-checking.
-Furthermore, we discussed existing approaches used in different aspects of the aforementioned tasks, {and we outlined several interesting phenomena for these approaches, which we summarised as lessons learnt and promising future trends}.
+We also discussed existing approaches used in different aspects of the aforementioned tasks, {and we outlined several interesting phenomena, which we summarised as lessons learned and promising future trends}.